 Art inspires art – this amazing photograph is by local photographer Hannah Gerrish

-A couple of weeks after the Banksy had appeared it was vandalised, the typewriter having been obliterated with red paint, and tagged “Team Robbo”.
+A couple of weeks after the Banksy had appeared the typewriter was obliterated with red paint, and a “Team Robbo” tag added.

 A typewriter then appeared on the nearby Caversham Bridge.